-- Organise YASS information events and peer sessions for pupils and parents/carers using the resource pack available on request from the YASS team or arranging for a YASS team member to deliver a session in school in person or virtually.
+- Organise YASS information events and peer sessions for pupils and parents/carers using the resource pack or arrange for a YASS team member to deliver a session in school in person or virtually.

 - Ensure all interested pupils use the YASS and Open University websites to research their course options before deciding which course to take.